 Coagulase negative staphylococcus

 Part of the human skin.
 There are different strains on each part of the body.
 S. lugdunensis, for example, likes to live below the waist (A male bacteria?) especially on the big toe.
+On a 1 to 10 scale, S. lugdunensis is a 6 and should be considered pathogenic if isolated (PubMed)

 - S. intermedius is a zoonosis, mostly from dogs.